cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 ## Conclusion

 By completing this tutorial, you have successfully built an application that authorizes and authenticates users on the edge using Cloudflare Workers.
-To see the final version of the project we built in this tutorial, refer to the example GitHub repository: [signalnerve/workers-auth0-example](https://github.com/signalnerve/workers-auth0-example/).
+To see the final version of the project you built in this tutorial, refer to the example GitHub repository: [signalnerve/workers-auth0-example](https://github.com/signalnerve/workers-auth0-example/).

+## Related resources

-You can build a lot more with Workers, such as serving static and JAMstack-style apps using Workers Sites, or transforming HTML responses using HTMLRewriter.
+You can build a lot more with Workers, such as serving static and JAMstack-style applicatoins using Workers Sites, or transforming HTML responses using HTMLRewriter.
 Below are some more tutorials for you to review and experiment with.

 - [Build a Slack bot](/tutorials/build-a-slackbot)
 - [Deploy a React app using Workers Sites](/tutorials/deploy-a-react-app-with-create-react-app)